By Jennifer Levin

 Times have changed and so has Fiesta.
-Indian Market long ago became independent of Anglo oversight and is held earlier in August, and the Entrada was canceled in 2018 after mass public outrage at its selectively edited version of history.
-“You could say or do things a hundred years ago, or forty years ago, that no one blinked at, but these jokes come across very differently now and are taken in a completely different way,” says Andrew Primm, who co-directs this year with Eliot Fisher.
+Indian Market long ago became independent of white oversight and is held earlier in August, and the Entrada was canceled in 2018 after mass public outrage at its selectively edited version of history.
+“You could say or do things a hundred years ago, or forty years ago, that no one blinked at, but these jokes come across very differently now and are taken in a completely different way,” says Andrew Primm, who co-directed this year with Eliot Fisher.

 “In the play itself, we’re talking about how traditions change, but that traditions are people,” Fisher says.
 “The Melodrama is what we want to make it, any of us.
 That’s the same as our city.”

 Fisher, 39, directed his first Fiesta Melodrama in 2006.
 Primm, 50, joined him in 2011, first as the play’s hero and then as co-director.
 They’ve shuffled duties most years since, bringing in others when needed.
 Both were born and raised in Santa Fe, though Fisher moved to Austin, Texas, a few years ago to pursue his doctorate in performance as public practice.
 Primm is a well-known local musician, producer, and cinematographer whose melodrama bona fides date to 1959, when his uncle was in the show and his aunt sewed costumes.